f3ndot/eccc-msc-amqp-alerts/README.md

   -d, --debug        print lots of debugging statements -v, --verbose      be verbose, show what's going on -s, --print-stats  print statistics on exit
+  -w, --web-server   EXPERIMENTAL: Run ECCC MSC AMQP Alerts as a webserver with sockets

 Copyright (C) 2022  Justin A. S. Bull